-- Section 3.4.1, "Prerequisites," on page 58 - Section 3.4.2, "Creating a Cluster of SSL VPN Servers," on page 58
+- Section 3.4.1, "Prerequisites," on page 55 - Section 3.4.2, "Creating a Cluster of SSL VPN Servers," on page 56

-For more information about SSL VPN clusters, see "Clustering the High-Bandwidth SSL VPN Servers" in the Novell Access Manager 3.1 SP2 SSL VPN Server Guide.
+For more information about SSL VPN clusters, see "Clustering the High-Bandwidth SSL VPN Servers" in the Novell Access Manager 3.1 SP5 SSL VPN Server Guide.

-- ☐ An L4 switch is installed.
-The LB algorithm can be anything (hash/sticky bit), defined at the Real server level. - ☐ Persistence (sticky) sessions are enabled on the L4 switch.
-You usually define this at the virtual server level. - ☐ All SSL VPN servers must be running the high-bandwidth version and imported into the same administration console.
+- ☐ All SSL VPN servers must be running the high-bandwidth version and imported into the same administration console.
 The health status of all the imported servers must be green or yellow. - ☐ The traffic policies must be imported into the SSL VPN servers before they are clustered. - ☐ An SSL VPN Server configuration is created for the cluster, and all the SSL VPN servers are assigned to this configuration.